August 12, 2019

 Homebuyers Love Tower Homes

 Understanding what current homebuyers are looking for in a home is an important part of building new construction homes in today’s market.
-The appealing upgrades listed above and much more can be found in the Tower Homes communities of Woodridge in Gardendale and Oxmoor Village in Birmingham.
+The appealing upgrades listed above and much more can be found in the Tower Homes communities of Woodridge in Gardendale, Oxmoor Village in Birmingham and Grants Mill Valley in Irondale.
 Some of these new available homes also have some additional incentives offered for a limited time, so contact us today and plan your tour now.